apollographql/apollo/docs/source/intro/platform.md

 <h2 id="open-source">Core open source components</h2>

- * **Apollo Server** is a JavaScript GraphQL server for defining a *schema* and a set of *resolvers* that implement each part of that schema.
+- **Apollo Server** is a JavaScript GraphQL server for defining a _schema_ and a set of _resolvers_ that implement each part of that schema.
 Typically Apollo Server is extensible: plugins can hook in to each stage of the request pipeline and server's own lifecycle, making it possible to implement custom behaviors in add-on packages.
 Apollo Server supports AWS Lambda and other serverless environments.

- * **Apollo Client** is a sophisticated GraphQL client that manages data and state in an application.
+- **Apollo Client** is a sophisticated GraphQL client that manages data and state in an application.
 Among other benefits, it enables a declarative programming style that lets developers define queries as part of UI components; the client manages all the hairy details of binding query results to the UI, managing consistency, caching, and so on.
-Apollo Client also supports an exceptionally elegant approach to state management by *extending* the GraphQL schema inside the client with additional structure.
+Apollo Client also supports an exceptionally elegant approach to state management by _extending_ the GraphQL schema inside the client with additional structure.
 Apollo Client includes integrations for React, React Native, Vue, Angular, and other view layers.

- * **iOS and Android** clients, originally contributed by the community, make it possible to query a GraphQL API from native iOS and Android applications.
+- **iOS and Android** clients, originally contributed by the community, make it possible to query a GraphQL API from native iOS and Android applications.

- * **Apollo CLI** &mdash; a simple command line client that provides access to Apollo cloud services.
+- **Apollo CLI** is a simple command line client that provides access to Apollo cloud services.

 <h2 id="cloud-services">Cloud services</h2>

- * **Schema registry** &mdash; a registry for GraphQL schemas that acts as a central source of truth for a schema, enriched with additional metadata like field-level usage statistics.
+- **Schema registry** &mdash; a registry for GraphQL schemas that acts as a central source of truth for a schema, enriched with additional metadata like field-level usage statistics.

- * **Client registry** &mdash; a registry to track each known consumer of a schema, which can include both pre-registered and ad-hoc clients.
+- **Client registry** &mdash; a registry to track each known consumer of a schema, which can include both pre-registered and ad-hoc clients.

- * **Operation registry** &mdash; a registry of all the known operations against the schema, which similarly can include both pre-registered and ad-hoc operations.
+- **Operation registry** &mdash; a registry of all the known operations against the schema, which similarly can include both pre-registered and ad-hoc operations.

- * **Trace warehouse** &mdash; a data pipeline and storage layer that captures structured information about each GraphQL operation processed by an Apollo Server (or any other server that implements the Apollo trace API), including the specific set of fields accessed, the tree of resolver calls that were made with timing data for each, and important metadata such as client's identity and which version of the schema was queried.
+- **Trace warehouse** &mdash; a data pipeline and storage layer that captures structured information about each GraphQL operation processed by an Apollo Server (or any other server that implements the Apollo trace API), including the specific set of fields accessed, the tree of resolver calls that were made with timing data for each, and important metadata such as client identity and which version of the schema was queried.

 <h2 id="gateway">Gateway</h2>

- * **Apollo Gateway** &mdash; A configuration of Apollo Server and additional plugins that functions as a GraphQL gateway.
+- **Apollo Gateway** &mdash; a configuration of Apollo Server and additional plugins that functions as a GraphQL gateway.
 The gateway composes separately deployed "micro-schemas" that reference each other into a single master schema, which looks to a client just like any regular GraphQL schema.
 To answer queries, the gateway builds a query plan, fetches data from each upstream GraphQL service, and assembles it all back together into a single result.

 <h2 id="workflows">Workflows</h2>